traberph/getgit/README.md

 Flags:
 - `--force, -f`: Skip user approval for changes
 - `--dry-run, -d`: Show changes without applying them
-- `--index-only, -i`: Only rebuild the tool index without fetching updates
+- `--index-only, -i`: Only rebuild the tool index without fetching updates (can be used if sourcefiles are localy maintained and updated)

 ### info
 Displays information about available or installed tools.